-The Red Eléctrica Group runs free training programmes given by experts in different subjects, such as ethics in the supply chain, carbon footprints, risk management in the supply chain, cyber-security, etc.
+The Red Eléctrica Group supports the sustainable development of its supply chain as an essential part of its commitment to sustainability.
+We runs free training programmes given by experts in different subjects, such as ethics in the supply chain, carbon footprints, risk management in the supply chain, cyber-security, etc.

 Main training programmes

 The company has introduced the following training programmes in collaboration with the Spanish Network of the United Nations Global Compact: